Kuifje02/vrpy/docs/vrp_variants.rst

 greater than your fleet, it may be interesting to decide which visits to drop in order to meet capacity constraints with your given fleet.
 This may happen if for example, the total demand at all locations exceeds the total capacity of the fleet.

-To do so, we set the ``drop_penalty`` attribute to an integer value that the solver will add to the total distance traveled each time a node is dropped.
+To do so, we set the ``drop_penalty`` attribute to an integer value that the solver will add to the total travel cost each time a node is dropped.

 .. code-block:: python